About The Teach Out

 1. Knowledge is not a commodity.
 It is a public good and should be accessible to all who seek it.

-2. Human connection and justice ARE possible, and powered by people.
+2. Human connection and THE WORLDS WE WANT TO BUILD ARE possible, and powered by people.

 3. justice efforts, indeed any efforts to better our communities, include at their core... endeavors of human symbolic action.

-Symbolic action involves humans using language, symbols, bodies, places/spaces, and movement to build an architecture necessary to sustain just and free communities.
+Symbolic action involves humans using language, symbols, bodies, places/spaces, and movement to build an architecture necessary to create and sustain communities.
 For everyone.

 The Teach Out will involve a number of projects.
 These include weekly study gatherings, monthly book gatherings, in depth retreat events for study, communal intentions, and reflection, and maintaining an always growing catalogue of events and resources.
 These will work to support and open the aperture of knowledge & action around anti-racist, community based justice efforts.
 It also takes as its mission increased accessibility for learning, action, and education, for all, always.

-These efforts intersectionally converse with movements around disability, LGTBQIA+ issues, gender, socio-economic class inequality, carceral conditions, geographic inequality and land dispossession struggle, immigrant justice, and more - often, refracted through our work breaking barriers to educational access and informational literacy.
+These efforts intersectionally converse with movements around disability, LGTBQIA+ issues, gender, socio-economic class inequality, carceral conditions, geographic inequality and land dispossession struggle, immigrant justice, and more.
+These are almost always refracted through our work breaking barriers to educational access and informational literacy.

 Participants may come having pursued a formal educational degree, or not.
 They may come with previous knowledges, or without.
 They may come with knowledges they wish to dismantle, or unlearn.
+They may come with questions!
 They may come with a marker of former incarceration, or without.
 They may come with a documented immigration status, or without.
-They may come with specific questions, or just with curiousity to think more about our world and our communities.
+They may come with specific questions, or just with curiosity to think more about our world and our communities.

 All are welcome.
 Always.